Clarifai/docs/docs/sdk/create-apps.md

 # Creating your AI Apps

-**Learn how to interact with apps using Clarifai Python SDK**
+**Learn how to interact with apps using Clarifai SDKs**
 <hr />

-Unlock the power of artificial intelligence by seamlessly integrating Clarifai's Python SDK into your application development process.
-With the Clarifai Python SDK, creating intelligent and visually aware applications has never been more accessible.
+Unlock the power of artificial intelligence by seamlessly integrating Clarifai SDKs into your application development process.
+With the Clarifai SDKs, creating intelligent and visually aware applications has never been more accessible.
 Empower your apps with cutting-edge AI capabilities, from image and video recognition to natural language processing.
 Our Python SDK provides a user-friendly interface, allowing developers to harness the full potential of Clarifai's state-of-the-art models effortlessly.

 ## Create App

-Leverage the Clarifai Python SDK to seamlessly generate a new application, complete with a distinct and unique app ID.
+Leverage the Clarifai SDKs to seamlessly generate a new application, complete with a distinct and unique app ID.
 The API empowers you to effortlessly create apps tailored to your specific requirements, unlocking the potential for innovative and personalized experiences.
-Dive into the simplicity of app creation with the Clarifai Python SDK

 Visit this [page](https://docs.clarifai.com/clarifai-basics/applications/) for more information.